Bram-Vonk/21_Spark/docs/_src/data_preparation.rst

 Data Construction
 ----------

 From the raw 15 minute data the weekly minimum and maximum are determined.
-This is done per channel and boxid.
+This is done per channel and boxid (:meth:`src.utils.snowflake.make_week_extremes_query`).
 The week definition used is the ISO-week since this is always a full week.

-A SQL query aggregates and writes the result asynchronously on the Snowflake database:
+A SQL query aggregates and writes the result asynchronously on the Snowflake database.
+This can be done in batch for all historic measurements (:meth:`src.utils.snowflake.create_week_extremes`), but the created table can also be updated per week (:meth:`src.utils.snowflake.update_week_extremes`).

 .. list-table:: Snowflake table details for weekly extremes data.
    :widths: 25 25